 Here’s two things about these Power Pitas: 1) They’re easy enough for a kid to make; and 2) They’re colorful enough to draw a kid’s attention.
 Exhibit A: We made a stack of these and put them in the fridge.
 When our 10-year-old opened the fridge looking for something to eat, they caught his eye instantly.
 “I want that, whatever that is!” he declared.

 As he chowed down on one, he described why he liked them so much: “There are all of these different tastes in there.
 You think because it’s a sandwich it’s going to be kind of salty, but then all of a sudden you get a sweet surprise with one of the strawberries or cranberries, and it tastes really good.”
-With an endorsement like that, we are totally going to keep making these for lunch bags, picnics, camp-outs, etc.
+With an endorsement like that, we are totally going to keep making these Power Pitas.

 Like this sandwich?
-Here’s another tip: The Dole salad mixes are really good in just about any sandwich, and if you have a hard time getting your kids to eat their greens, this is a tasty way to get in those veggies.
+Here’s another tip: The Dole salad mixes are really good in just about any sandwich.
+If you have a hard time getting your kids to eat their greens, this is a tasty way to get in those veggies.

 Blogger disclosure: This is a sponsored post on behalf of Dole.
 As always, all opinions expressed are my own.